TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * All electrical components shall be designed to be waterproof, ensuring protection against moisture and environmental exposure.

+* This team shall design a battery that has similar electrical and volume characteristics to the 2022 Zero Motor’s motorcycle battery with a knowable battery management system to be used as a backup and/or main battery for the Formula SAE event.

 <h3>Constraints and Their Origins </h3>

 The design of the BMS must adhere to several constraints imposed by competition rules, engineering standards, and fire safety concerns.
 These include: